Matt Salter

-Matt Salter (born 2 December 1976 in Greenwich, London) is an English former rugby union, and professional rugby league footballer who played in the 1990s and 2000s.
+Matthew Salter (born 2 December 1976 in Greenwich, London) is an English former rugby union, and professional rugby league footballer who played in the 1990s and 2000s.
+He was educated at St Dunstan's College in London.
 He played for Bristol in the Guinness Premiership.
 He primarily played as a Flanker or in the Second Row.

 Rugby career

-An iconic player for Bristol, Salter captained the club for four consecutive seasons from 2004-2008.
-During this time Bristol regained its position in the Guinness Premiership, and finished third in the table in the 2006-07 season.
-He was named as captain of the Guinness Premiership Dream Team in 2006.

 Salter started his career playing for London & South East Schools, and appeared in the back row for England Schools 18 Group A against New Zealand.
 He played in National League 2 South for Blackheath in the 1995-96 season, making his début in the second row against London Irish.